wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

 This next screen involves downloading VS Code.
 Unfortunately, due to licensing reasons, VS Code can not be bundled with the installer.

+.. important:: In this screen the options refer to VS Code installers (not VS Code itself).
+If selected, the system-relevant installer will be run in later steps of the WPILib installation.

 .. image:: images/wpilib-setup/installer-vscode-download.png
    :alt: Overview of VS Code download options

 - Download VS Code for Single Install

-  - This downloads VS Code only for the current platform, which is also the smallest download.
+  - This downloads the VS Code installer only for the current platform, which is also the smallest download.

 - Skip installing VS Code